stungeye/PagesDemo/README.md

 Originating from the ancient coffee forests of Ethiopia, this creature can outrun any animal after having its morning brew.

-If you hear the galloping sound of hooves and smell a rich dark roast, you know the Caffeinated Centaur isn't far away.
+If you hear the galloping sound of hoves and smell a rich dark roast, you know the Caffeinated Centaur isn't far away.

 ## One Eyed Lion

 It's a lion with one eye what do want me to say.

-## Long Cat
+## Longs Cat

 The long cat is a subtle creature.
 It looks much like a normal cat, but don't be fooled! this cat is slightly longer.